 This is just mad.
 Fiat has gone to new lengths to advertise the practicalities of the Fiat 500L in creating an original gangster rap entitled 'The Motherhood'.
 Referencing infant defecation among other things, the ad explores - in some depth - the toils of motherhood.
 It's a smart way of appealing to a niche audience, but it was a little bit long and bordering on repetitive; there's an intro, two verses, two choruses and an awfully strange bridge to haul through.
 Realistically, no mother would withstand the length of this advert without postponing it to attend their infant.

-We had to have at least one advert in here appealing to our auditory perception.
-Audi's R8 V10 plus advert does just about that.
+We had to have at least one advert in here appealing to our auditory perception and the Audi R8 V10 plus advert does just about that.
 It's designed to demonstrate the power of the new mid-engined sportscar.
 The R8's V10 engine produces a raucous and undiluted engine note.
 Even cooler - thanks to the absence of certain body panels you can actually see the engine being put through its paces - it's music to the ears of any petrol head hearing the R8 rifling through different gears.